apteryxxyz/enhanced-ms/README.md

 function ms(value1: number, value2?: LanguageKey | Options, value3?: Options): string | null;
 ```

 For both of the above overloads, the second parameter can either be the language key, or the options object.
-The third and final parameter is only ever used if no language key was supplied.
+The third and final parameter is only ever used if a language key is supplied.

 ## Globals